thindil/steamsky/bin/doc/MODDING.md

   Optional.
 * Key `GiveColoredIcon`: Path to the SVG image which will be used for give item button in the give item dialog.
 Optional.
+* Key `DropColoredIcon`: Path to the SVG image which will be used for drop item button in the drop item dialog.
+Optional.

 ## Debugging
 If you want to test your changes, you may run game in debug mode.
 In this mode